Windows Terminal

 To loop a YouTube track with audio only:

-mpv --no-video --loop https://www.youtube.com/watch?v=UfTpKaKXbG4
+mpv --no-video --loop https://www.youtube.com/watch?v=example

-To stop playback in mpv, press Ctrl + C.
+To stop playback in MPV, press Ctrl + C.

 FFmpeg